JohannesHoppe/configurable-date-input-polyfill/README.md

     The last date-input polyfill you will ever need.
 A fancy and lightweight datepicker with a high number of configuration options for all needs.
 Supports any calendar format and contains a large amount of localizations.
 </p>

-Just include this simple script and IE, Firefox, and OS X Safari will support `<input type="date">`, without any dependencies, not even jQuery!
+Just include this simple script and IE and Firefox will support `<input type="date">`, without any dependencies, not even jQuery!

 Forked from [date-input-polyfill](https://github.com/jcgertig/date-input-polyfill).
 Continuing as a separate project.